2024-2025 Academic Year

 |In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?||Yes|

-Other benefits: interns are offered enrollment in the university's retirement savings plan.
-Interns are also provided with an RTD pass for Boulder/Denver public transportation.
+Other benefits: Interns are offered enrollment in the University's retirement savings plan.
+Interns are also provided with an RTD EcoPass for Boulder/Denver public transportation.
+Additionally, interns are provided with professional development leave and funding.

 *Note: Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.